geshan/geshan.github.com/posts/2017-05-24-how-to-use-docker-compose-with-virtual-hosts-and-services-like-db-for-dev-environment.md

 ##  Context

 * This tutorial is generally agnostic of docker and docker-compose versions (I am using docker compose 1 syntax).
 I assume you have docker and docker-compose installed and know about them.
 * It uses external images like Nginx proxy for virtual host per project.
 Mysql db as shared external service.
-It could also have been mongo or redis or even rabbit mq.
+It could also have been mongo or redis or even [RabbitMQ](/blog/2014/08/basic-overview-of-message-queues-rabbit/).
 The main point is to use it as `external_link` in the docker compose file, so that it can be shared among projects.
 * It uses a demo app which emulates the page visit/hit counter popular decades back with a [~30 liner Nodejs app](https://github.com/geshan/counter/blob/master/index.js) and Mysql db.
 * I would like to keep the description as concise as possible and in points to make it simple and clear.
 You should read the code of [sample counter project](https://github.com/geshan/counter) and sample mysql container's [docker-compose.yml](https://github.com/geshan/sample-mysql/blob/master/docker-compose.yml) well.
 * The goal is to grasp the concepts well and apply it to your current project.
 For example, you could start with replacing your local mysql install with a docker container.